EzhilkumaranJ/Tic-Tac-Toe/IMPLEMENTATION.md

 # IMPLEMENTATION

-Being a multiplayer room-based game over the internet, this game has two major sections: Frontend and Backend.
+Being a multi-player room-based game over the internet, this game has two major sections: Frontend and Backend.

 ## Backend
 Backend has two important sections.
 The network layer and the Game Logic Layer.